God Hand: Gameplay

 More powerful abilities in the game can be utilized in the player's "God Reel" (or "God Roulette"), a roulette wheel containing moves that the player chooses.
 These moves are limited to a number of "Roulette Orbs" that the player can increase by collecting "Skull Cards" found throughout each stage.
 God Reel techniques cost between one and three Roulette Orbs.
 Some moves send each opponents flying into the stratosphere, while others are simple punches or kicks to specific bodyparts.
 Another gameplay mechanic in the player's arsenal is the God Hand itself.
 As the player strikes and defeats enemies, his "Tension Gauge" goes up.
 The player can also evade attacks, taunt, use tension boosting attacks, or find cards within each stages to increase the bar.
-When it reaches a set amount, the player can remove the bracelet from Gene's arm to temporarily unleash the God Hand.
-In this state he is completely invincible and all of his attacks increase in both power and speed.
+When it reaches a set amount, the player can remove Gene's bracelet from his arm and temporarily unleash the God Hand.
+In this state, he is temporarily invincible with his attack power and speed increasing.
 By using various stat boosting items, the player can increase the size of his Tension Gauge to hold more power.